 Did you know that Tommy was once a part of a KISS tribute band called Cold Gin?
 He played the part of Ash Frehley and replaced him as a guitarist in KISS in 2002.
 How’s that for a tribute?

 The same thing happened to David Victor, who was part of the BOSTON tribute band “Smokin'”, when he got the call to join the mothership on record and on tour.
+Eric Carr, who drummed for KISS from 1980 until his death in 1991, also came from the tribute scene before joining the band.
+These stories show just how blurry the lines can get between tribute acts and the real deal.

 Keeping the Vibe Alive